orange-3ds/3ds-app-template/README.md

 # template

-This is a template for starting new 3DS libctru projects.
+This is a template for starting new 3DS libctru projects. (with orange!!)